Bridge Multisections of Knotted Surfaces in $S^4$: Bridge multisections

 \subsection{2--bridge multisections}

 Only the unknotted 2--sphere admits a one--bridge multisection.
-In this section, we aim to determine all two--bridge multisected surfaces in 4--space (Thm \ref{thm:class_2-bridge}).
+In this section, we aim to determine all two--bridge multisected surfaces in $S^4$ (Thm \ref{thm:class_2-bridge}).
 This argument follows the same outline as the work in \cite[Sec 5.3]{islambouli2022toric}.
 We include a brief commentary for completeness.

 Trivial tangles with two bridges are often called rational tangles as they are in correspondence with the extended rational numbers $\mathbb{Q}\cup\{\frac{1}{0}\}$ \cite{kauffman_lambropoulou}.
+For a pair of extended rational numbers, let $i\left(\frac{p_1}{q_1},\frac{p_2}{q_2}\right)$ be equal to $|p_1q_2-p_2q_1|$.
 The following result is a consequence of Conway's classification of 2--bridge links.